tianxu-hci/tianxu-hci.github.io/_projects/1_project.md

 ---

-> Understanding the world for a man is reducing it to the human, stamping it with
-> his seal.
-The cat's universe is not the universe of the anthill.
-> - _The Myth of Sisyphus by Albert Camus_
+> <span style="font-size:0.6em;">Understanding the world for a man is reducing it > to the human, stamping it with his seal.
+The cat's universe is not the universe > of the anthill. - _The Myth of Sisyphus by Albert Camus_</span>

 <br />
 Personal mental health informatics is my main research focus, with a particular interest in everyday in-the-moment management and support.
 Bringing together the methods from empirical research, design, and computing, I aim to design future self-management technologies with novel modalities that are complementary to existing mental health support infrastructure.